HatchApps/xavier-help/team-management.md

 ## Team Roles
 The creator of a team will be the team owner, everyone else will be team members.
 Only the team owner can perform team management actions like inviting a team member or adjusting billing and subscription settings.

+## Team Settings

+The Team Settings are available in the sidebar in the *Team View*; from here, you can manage all things Team related...

+### Team Profile
+You can add a team icon here, and also add a *branding header*.
+This header image will be added to the top of Xavier's PDF exports.
+It's best suited to a smaller logo than a large facebook-style banner image, as it will display at about 70px high on the PDF, so we would recommend uploading an image no larger than 100px tall, and no wider than 800px.
+We only accept .jpg and .png image formats.

+You can also change your Team Name in this view, if you need to.
+Fix a typo, have an identity crisis, or go for a whole pivot!

+### Team Members
+This view allows you to invite, view and update all members of your team in Xavier.
+See [below](#inviting-team-members) for more information on how to manage your team.

+### Team Subscription
+Manage your subscription with Xavier, view your subscription plan and the breakdown of Xavier's rolling discounts within your clients.
+You can also manage your billing information, and add any coupon codes.

 ## Inviting Team Members
-If you're the team owner, you can invite other people to become members of your team via the *Invite Team* action in the menu underneath your user icon in the top-right corner of Xavier.
-This will take you through to the *Membership* section of the team settings.
+If you're the team owner, you can invite other people to become members of your team in the *Team Members* section of the *Team Settings*, or via the *Invite Team* action in the menu underneath your user icon in the top-right corner of Xavier.
+This will also take you through to the *Team Members* section of the team settings.

 ![Invite Team](./images/invite-team.png)